 Over 200 Creatures & Mythical Beings from Philippine Folklore & Mythology

-I have about 15 different resources that I use when I am researching the mythical beings of the Philippines.
+I have dozens of different resources that I use when I am researching the mythical beings of the Philippines.
 I often lament about what a pain in the butt it is to pull them all out every time I get curious about a mythical being.
 I thought, wouldn’t it be wonderful if a place existed where I could access the names of all the known creatures and the regions from which they come?
 I decided it was time that somebody took on the task – so here it is!
 There are over 200 mythical beings listed and, with your help, I hope to continue adding to this list.

 If you notice one is missing, please comment below or send us a message in the following format: